grange85/ahfow-www/_posts/2006/2006-05-01-dean-wareham-dj-ing-at-maxwells.markdown

 - dean wareham
 tags: []
 ---
-<p>Dean Wareham will be appearing at <a href="http://www.maxwellsnj.com/">Maxwell's</a> "Turntable Tuesday" in Hoboken, NJ on the 16 May - free entrance from 9pm</p>
+Dean Wareham will be appearing at [Maxwell's](https://web.archive.org/web/20060501+/http://www.maxwellsnj.com/) "Turntable Tuesday" in Hoboken, NJ on the 16 May - free entrance from 9pm